What Is Glaucoma?

 Another option is called laser trabeculoplasty, a procedure performed at the eye clinic to drain fluid from your eye.
 A special laser is used to stretch drainage holes in the eye and reduce eye pressure.
 In some cases, referral to an ophthalmologist is needed to undergo conventional surgery to create new channels for fluid to drain from the eye.

-Or simply come and visit us in our store!
+Or simply come by our store!